Cyber Vision New UI

 • is generated automatically through algorithmic analysis.

 Asset clustering simplifies asset management by creating functional groups that reflect actual communication behaviors in a network.
 The system suggests groupings and identifies assets that can transfer between groups.
 Asset clustering may suggest new functional groups or indicate when significant assets are excluded from a grouping.
-The asset clustering result remains stable until the communication patterns in the network change.
+The asset clustering result remains stable until communication patterns in the network change.

 Asset movement